 I am an award-winning multilingual writer, creative writing teacher, and writing coach living in the greater Munich area, between the big city bursting with culture and the peaceful German Alps.
 At different stages of my life, I have also lived in Canada and Romania.

 Last November, the collaborative book Munich Stories was launched at The Munich Readery, Augustenstr.
 104. I wrote 8 short stories written in 4 weeks; they were illustrated by Pung Worathiti Manosroi.
-Come watch us read, discuss creative process, and sing jazz.
+We read, discussed creative process, and sang jazz.
 Here’s a video of your book; also check it out on goodreads.

 I write poetry, fiction, and creative non-fiction.
 Additionally, I have a broad experience in writing and editing scientific documents for various audiences (as a side note, I have a PhD in Chemistry).
 Over the years, I’ve been actively involved in theatre, spoken word, and interactive writing events.
 I feel inspired by collaborations across disciplines.
 I am also a Puttypeep.

 My story The Artist — inspired by a visual experiment that I saw at the Tate Modern Museum in London, UK last year — has recently been short-listed in the Listowels Writers’ Week Original – Short Story Competition and long-listed in the Disquiet International Program literary contest.
 The Disquiet readers judged the story as having “beautiful prose and an emotionally compelling scene tied together with a deft sensory metaphor”.

 In June 2016, I collaborated with multimedia artist Emmy Horstkamp; her video installation “Will God Leave Me Alone?” based on my short story “On Death” was on display at Odeonsplatz, Munich for three weeks in June.
 I was also featured in a guest post and discussion with Sarah Selecky as her in-the-spotlight writer.